 This Rosemary Sea Salt Focaccia Bread Recipe is a wonderfully dense, oven-baked flatbread.
 Its dimples cradle the earthy flavors of rosemary, sea salt, and olive oil.

 Well, hello there weekend!
 We meet again.
 This weekend has been super busy, like normal, but so much fun.

-John, Kale, and I went to Disney Springs to meet up with a friend of mine I haven’t seen in over 18 years.
+We had a blast, ate some great food, and even got a little sunburned.
 I love traveling.
 Especially when it involves trying new foods and getting ideas for new recipes.

 I should probably clarify and say this recipe is one of my favorite flatbreads.
 It’s Rosemary Sea Salt Focaccia to be exact, and it is wonderful!

 Are you ready to learn how to make this dense, chewy, flavorful flatbread?
 Great!
 Keep reading to find out how.

-Prep the Yeast
+Prep the Yeast:

 Make the Dough:

 Next, using a dough hook, mix the ingredients on low speed for one minute then increase the speed to medium for five to six minutes.
 The dough should be soft but slightly sticky.

 Now, scoop the dough into the baking dish and smooth into an even layer.
 I like to spray a silicone spatula with cooking spray and gently press the dough into the pan.

-Next, cover with a clean kitchen towel.
+Last, cover with a clean kitchen towel.
 Place in a warm, draft-free area until the dough has doubled in size.
 Usually, this takes about an hour.

 Sprinkle the dough with fresh rosemary, sea salt, and drizzle with additional olive oil.

-Bake the Bread:
+Bake the Focaccia Bread Recipe:

 Remove the dish from the oven and put the bread on a cooling rack.
 Allow the bread to cool completely before cutting.

-- 1 1/2 cups warm water
+- 1 1/3 cups warm water

 - 1 Tablespoon yeast